amd/HPCTrainingExamples/HIP-Optimizations/daxpy/README.md

 Question: What happens if `BLOCK_SIZE` is `1024`?
 Why?

 ## `daxpy_5`
 In this experiment, we will use double2 type in the kernel to see if the compiler can generate `global_load_dwordx4` instructions instead of `global_load_dwordx2` instructions.
-So, with same number of load and store instructions, we are able to process two elements in each thread.
-This should help amortize on the cost of index calculation.
-This kernel does not perform as well.. and we need to understand why.
-Adding `__launch_bounds__` to the kernel does not help as we did not have register pressure to begin with.
+So, with same number of load and store instructions, we are able to read/write two elements from each array in each thread.
+This should help amortize on the cost of index calculations.

-First, to get the assembly for these kernels, ensure that the `-g --save-temps` flags are passed to `hipcc`.
+To show this difference, we need to generate the assembly for these two kernels.
+To generate the assembly code for these kernels, ensure that the `-g --save-temps` flags are passed to `hipcc`.
 Then you can find the assembly code in `daxpy_*-host-x86_64-unknown-linux-gnu.s` files.
-Examining `daxpy_3` and `daxpy_5`, we see the two cases:
+Examining `daxpy_3` and `daxpy_5`, we see the two cases (edited here for clarity):

 `daxpy_3`:
 ```